 Last week, to commemorate the start of the Ottoman genocide against Armenians, US President Joe Biden officially acknowledged the genocide.
 He was the first US President to do so.
 Why do nations deny committing genocides?
 What form does denial take?
-What is the implications of President Biden’s acknowledgment for US-Turkish relations?
+What are the implications of President Biden’s acknowledgment for US-Turkish relations?
 Doug Becker speaks with Fatma Müge Göçek

 Fatma Müge Göçek is a Professor of Sociology and Women’s Studies at the University of Michigan.
 Her research focuses on the comparative analysis of history, politics and gender.
 She is the author of Social Constructions of Nationalism in the Middle East.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

-Disclaimer: The views expressed in this discussion reflect the opinions of the participants and not necessarily the views of The Big Q.
+Disclaimer: The ideas expressed in this discussion reflect the views of the guests and not necessarily the views of The Big Q.

 What does acknowledgement and commemoration mean for genocide awareness and justice? 🔊

 How can we recognise and reconcile past humanitarian atrocities? 🔊